Wilhelmina of Prussia, Princess of Orange: The revolution

 She was deeply involved in the revolutionary political conflict in the Netherlands from 1781 onwards – not only a supporter and partner, but as a main driving power behind the party of her spouse.
 She disliked her uncle Duke Louis Ernest of Brunswick-Lüneburg, Captain-General of the Netherlands.
 From 1782 she was recognized openly as the true leader of the dynastic Stadtholder party, a role its followers actively encouraged her to take.
 She was in heavy correspondence with foreign powers and used foreign supporters to influence Dutch internal policy.
-In 1785, her spouse was forced to leave Den Haag and put under a demand to abdicate.
+In 1785, her spouse was forced to leave the Hague and put under a demand to abdicate.
 Wilhelmina persuaded William not to give in, and subsequently went to Friesland – officially to visit a jubilee, but in reality she aimed to gain support in the ongoing political conflict.
 In 1786, the family moved from the capital at the Hague to Nijmegen.
 After the revolution proper broke out in 1787 and William had moved his court to Guelders, she attempted to return to the Hague; on 28 June 1787, she was stopped at Goejanverwellesluis, waiting for permission to continue to her destination; she went back to William after two days as permission was denied.

 Both Wilhelmina and her brother, King Frederick William II of Prussia perceived the occurrences as an insult.
 A request to the States to apologize led to two ultimatums, the first on 6 August and the second starting on 10 September.
 Then Wilhelmina asked her brother for a military intervention.
 Frederick, despite having been in power for only a year, attacked the Dutch Republic on 13 September 1787.
 William was restored to power two weeks later and many rebels fled to Pas de Calais (France), and Brussels in early October.
 At the end of the year, the princess demanded the replacement of a large number of regents.